 The Global Electronics Council provides a number of free resources to help purchasers and manufacturers use our ecolabel registries and learn best practices on how to bring more sustainable IT products and services into the marketplace.

 State of Sustainability Research

 GEC’s State of Sustainability Research presents science-based evidence and data on the social and environmental impacts across the lifecycle of technology products and services, providing the foundation for the development and revision of its sustainability criteria.
 The research also identifies strategies to reduce sustainability impacts, including existing regulations and voluntary leadership programs, and foster harmonization with global best practices.

-Purchasers globally are being asked to leverage their procurement process to address a broad number of sustainability and to apply sustainability considerations to the procurement of various new technologies.
+Purchasers globally are being asked to leverage their procurement process to address a broad number of sustainability challenges and to apply sustainability considerations to the procurement of various new technologies.
 To assist, GEC has launched the Purchaser Guide Series.
 The purpose of each guide is to provide purchasers specific procurement questions that can be used throughout the procurement process, and examples of documentation that should be provided in the response.
 When used as a procurement tool, the Guide can assist purchasers to leverage their purchasing power to address pressing sustainability impacts while meeting the primary goal of achieving a successful procurement.
 GEC currently offers two Purchaser Guides addressing Labor and Human Rights and Cloud Services.
-The Guide on Circular Procurements will be available in October 2021.
+A Guide on Circular Procurements is currently in development.

 Sustainability Impact Overviews